 Calculate your capital gains tax (without a spreadsheet or calculator)

 NOTE: There is a newer version of this article.
-See How to calculate your 2017-2018 capital gains tax for more information.
+See Capital gains tax calculator for Australian investors for more information.

 - It takes care of the maths (so you don’t have to).